Cycling route Hunze Valley and Peat Colonies

 Start and finish near bike node 41 on the Hunebedstraat in Borger.
 Because this is a circular route, you can also start at one of the other cycling junctions along the route.

-- Distance: 55 kilometres
+Distance: 55 km

-- Estimated cycling time: 3 hours 39 minutes
+Estimated riding time: 3 hours 39 minutes

-- Ideal for e-bikes and city bikes
+Ideal for: e-bikes and city bikes

-- Along the way, there are several places to stop for coffee, a drink or lunch.
+Along the way: several options for a coffee break or lunch.